prontopablo/FIP/docs/cartoon.md

-Adds a cartoon effect to the image by emphasizing edges and darkening them.
+Adds a cartoon effect by emphasizing edges and darkening them.

 ## Parameters
 `texture` **Texture**: The input texture to be filtered.
 Default: **`The entire canvas`**